-The following checklist sets out the key actions that schools and colleges should take to implement the Prevent duty.
+The following checklist sets out the key actions that school and college leaders should take to implement the Prevent duty.
 The checklist should be read in conjunction with the advice and guidance contained in this document.

-Schools and colleges should:
+School and college leaders should:

-- 1. be familiar with the statutory guidance on the Prevent duty; - 2. understand the definition of extremism set out in the statutory guidance on Prevent; - 3. seek information on the general risks relating to extremism and radicalisation faced by children and young people in their area; - 4. make use of their establishment's existing safeguarding procedures to address issues children and young people may face in relation to radicalisation and extremism; - 5. take account of the policies and procedures of Local Safeguarding Children's Boards (LSCBs) in relation to the Prevent duty; - 6. take advice from LSCBs on ways in which schools and colleges should engage with other agencies, including the police and, where deployed, specialist Prevent co-ordinators; - 7. allow Dedicated Safeguarding Leads to access Prevent training delivered through the Home Office's Workshop to Raise Awareness of Prevent (WRAP) programme; - 8. provide Dedicated Safeguarding Leads with the time and resources required to discharge their functions effectively; - 9. ensure that all members of staff who work directly with children and young people understand that radicalisation is the process by which children and young people are drawn towards extremism and why they may be vulnerable to being drawn into terrorism as a result of it; - 10. ensure that all staff are aware of what is meant by extremism in the context of Fundamental British Values and how extremism is used to justify terrorist activity;
+- 1. be familiar with the statutory guidance on the Prevent duty; - 2. understand the definition of extremism set out in the statutory guidance on Prevent; - 3. seek information on the general risks relating to extremism and radicalisation faced by children and young people in their area; - 4. make use of their establishment's existing safeguarding procedures to address issues children and young people may face in relation to radicalisation and extremism; - 5. take account of the policies and procedures of Local Safeguarding Children Boards (LSCBs) in relation to the Prevent duty; - 6. take advice from LSCBs on ways in which schools and colleges should engage with other agencies, including the police and, where deployed, specialist Prevent co-ordinators; - 7. allow the Dedicated Senior Person (DSP) to access Prevent training, including that delivered through the Home Office's Workshop to Raise Awareness of Prevent (WRAP) programme; - 8. provide the DSP with the time and resources required to discharge their functions effectively; - ensure that all members of staff who work directly with children and young people understand that radicalisation is the process by which children and young people are drawn towards extremism and why they may be vulnerable to being drawn into terrorism as a result of it; - 10. ensure that all staff are aware of what is meant by extremism and how extremism is used to justify terrorist activity;

-- 11. provide staff with opportunities to become aware of what measures are available to prevent children and young people from being drawn into terrorism and how to challenge the extremist ideologies that may be associated with it; - 12. ensure that staff are made aware of the establishment's internal processes and policies for safeguarding children and young people identified as being at risk of radicalisation; - 13. provide information to all staff about local Channel arrangements; - 14. consider allowing staff opportunities to access the Educate Against Hate website and the linked training, including the College of Policing online Channel training module on risk assessment; - 15. ensure that policies on internet safety are up to date and that internal safeguarding arrangements allow staff to report any concerns about material accessed by children and young people, either on-site or elsewhere; - 16. check that internet policies are consistent with the advice set out in Keeping Children Safe in Education; - 17. provide opportunities for staff to familiarise themselves with the Home Office guidance on the ways in which social media can be used to radicalise children and young people; - recognise that the Prevent duty must not be met in ways that conflict with other key statutory duties, particularly those that relate to the Equality Act 2010 and the Public Sector Equality Duty (PSED); - 19. ensure that policy and practice recognises that the Prevent duty addresses all forms of terrorist threat to the UK and is not limited to Islamist extremism; and - 20. undertake an annual Equality Impact Assessment (EIA) to confirm that effective consideration has been given to the PSED in implementing the Prevent duty.
+- 11. provide staff with opportunities to become aware of what measures are available to prevent children and young people from being drawn into terrorism and how to challenge the extremist ideologies that may be associated with it; - 12. ensure that staff are made aware of the establishment's internal processes and policies for safeguarding children and young people identified as being at risk of radicalisation; - 13. provide information to all staff about local Channel arrangements; - 14. provide opportunities for staff to access the Educate Against Hate website and the linked training, including the College of Policing online Channel training module on risk assessment; - 15. ensure that policies on internet safety are up to date and that internal safeguarding arrangements allow staff to report any concerns about material accessed by children and young people, either on-site or elsewhere; - 16. check that internet policies are consistent with the advice set out in Safeguarding Children: Working Together Under the Children Act 2004 and Keeping Learners Safe; - 17. provide opportunities for staff to familiarise themselves with the Home Office guidance on the ways in which social media can be used to radicalise children and young people; - 18. recognise that the Prevent duty must not be met in ways that conflict with other key statutory duties, particularly those that relate to the Equality Act 2010 and the Public Sector Equality Duty (PSED); - 19. ensure that policy and practice recognises that the Prevent duty addresses all forms of terrorist threat to the UK and is not limited to Islamist extremism; and - 20. undertake an annual Equality Impact Assessment (EIA) to confirm that effective consideration has been given to the PSED in implementing the Prevent duty.